ArshiaRx/CodingBat---Python/README.md

 # CodingBat---Python
 https://codingbat.com/python

-Everyday I will be solving and posting one or few python codingBat exercise challenge.
+Full python codingBat exercise challenge.
-- Subscribe for more exercise challenge ...
+- Subscribe for more exercise challenges ...

 Due to privacy the school projects I have done can not be posted for public use.